neo-project/neo-blockchain-toolkit/quickstart.md

           Do not use these accounts on MainNet or in any other system where security is a concern.
 ```

-> Note the warning - NEO-Express does not encrypt private keys.
+> Note the warning - Neo-Express does not encrypt private keys.

-By default, NEO-Express creates a single node blockchain.
+By default, Neo-Express creates a single node blockchain.
 For development purposes,
 a single node blockchain is often preferred.
 Furthermore, the checkpoint features
-of NEO-Express only work on a single node blockchain.
+of Neo-Express only work on a single node blockchain.
 You can create a four or
 seven node blockchain with the --count option.

-NEO-Express stores all the information about the blockchain instance in the
+Neo-Express stores all the information about the blockchain instance in the
 default.neo-express.json file.
 If you look in this file right now, you'll see
 information about the single consensus node for this blockchain we created.

-Now that you have created the NEO-Express blockchain instance, you can run it.
+Now that you have created the Neo-Express blockchain instance, you can run it.
 Since this is a single-node blockchain, you don't need to specify which node of
 the blockchain to run.
 The run command will start the blockchain and continue
 logging information about new blocks to the console until you shut down the node